 As we continue to navigate through these unprecedented and challenging times, we want to thank our residents and families for your patience and understanding and to our dedicated staff our thanks and gratitude for all that you do to keep our homes safe.

 In our ongoing efforts to support the health, safety and well-being of our residents, family members and staff, we are actively participating in the province wide COVID-19 vaccine roll-out plans as outlined by the provincial government.
-We are very pleased to report that all of our residents at our retirement and long-term care homes have had the opportunity to receive two doses of either the Moderna or Pfizer-BioNTech vaccine.
-We are also very happy that to date, many of our staff have been able to participate in the vaccine clinics enabling us to help further protect our residents, their families and each other.
-We will continue to support our local Public Health Units efforts as more vaccines become available and encourage our entire community to help end the pandemic by supporting vaccination efforts.
+We are very pleased to report that all of our residents at our retirement and long-term care homes have had the opportunity to receive up to 4 doses of either the Moderna or Pfizer-BioNTech vaccine.
+We are also very happy that staff who work in our homes are compliant with our COVID vaccination policy which requires them to have at least two COVID vaccinations, with many having three doses.
+We continue to support our local Public Health Units efforts with COVID vaccination and encourage our entire community to help end the pandemic by supporting vaccination efforts.

 As a family-owned company, we understand the importance of residents continuing to be able to connect with their families.
 Spending time with our loved ones is important to our residents’ health and well-being.
 We take every precaution to ensure that our residents remain safe while enjoying social interactions with family and friends.
 Our visiting policies change subject to direction from the provincial government and local public health unit.
 If you are unsure of our current visitation policies, please contact the home to discuss visiting restrictions, testing and screening practices currently in effect at the time of your visit.
 Your support and understanding regarding our visitation policies is a key component in keeping our residents and employees safe.
-Our most recent visiting policy can be found here (but please note that it can change without notice so please confirm it is still current).
+Our most recent visiting policy for our Retirement residences can be found here.
+Our most recent visiting policy for our Long Term Care Residences can be found here.
+Please note that they can change without notice so please confirm they are still current.